hrtywhy/hrtywhy.github.io/_posts/2025-08-16-unmasking-clickfix.markdown

 When the user pastes and runs the code, it triggers a **living-off-the-land binary (LOLBIN)** like `mshta.exe` or `powershell.exe` to fetch and execute the malware from a remote server.

 ### **5. The Payload**
-Depending on the campaign, this payload may:
+Depending on the campaign, this payload may:<br>
 - Install a stealer to harvest credentials, crypto wallets, and browser data
 - Deploy a RAT for long-term access
 - Execute ransomware to encrypt files and demand payment